joey-melo/Cybersecurity-Assessments/Proving-Grounds/NoName-Report.md

 - /admin
 ## Initial Access
 ### Vulnerability Explanation
 The remote HTTP host exposes a passphrase in the source code of the */admin* enpoint.
-The passphrase reveals a new endpoint, */superadmin.php*, which runs a php application that is vulnerable to remote code execution.
+The passphrase can be used to extract embedded information in one of the image files stored in the website, which reveals a new endpoint, */superadmin.php*, which runs a php application that is vulnerable to remote code execution.
 ### Vulnerability Fix
 Do not store passwords or passphrases in html comments.
 Harden input sanitization rules in the php form in the */superadmin* endopint to avoid rce.
 ### Attack Walkthrough